 German and English Editorial

-Author and photographer, diploma in Psychology from Heinrich-Heine-University Düsseldorf, PhD. from University of London, Habilitation at the University of Tübingen, long-standing research in psychology and neuroscience at the Universities of London, Tübingen, Bochum and Padua, more than 100 scientific publications with emphasis on the topics of brain mechanisms of perception, memory processes and creativity; elected member of Ateneo Veneto di Scienze, Lettere ed Arti, Venice, translation of poetry volumes for the La Toletta publishing house, Venice, Member of the Advisory Board of the German Charity organization “Kunst hilft Geben” and the Global Collection Network (COLLWEB) GmbH, Burgdorf, Switzerland.
+Editor and photographer, diploma in psychology at Heinrich Heine University, Düsseldorf, doctorate at the University of London, habilitation at the University of Tübingen, many years of research activity in psychology and neuroscience at the Universities of London, Tübingen, Bochum and Padua, over 100 scientific publications focusing on brain mechanisms of perception, memory processes and creativity; elected member of the Ateneo Veneto di Scienze, Lettere ed Arti, Venice, translation of poetry collections for La Toletta Verlag, Venice, member of the advisory board of the association “Kunst hilft Geben”, Cologne and of the Global Collection Network (COLLWEB) GmbH, Burgdorf, Switzerland.

 Daum, I. (2017).
 Ryo Kato – Eine endlose Geschichte.
 Galerie Bengelsträter (Hrsg.), Kettler Verlag.

-Photography exhibitions in Cologne, Hamburg and Düsseldorf, photographs for La vita e bella – Miniaturen aus Venedig von Michael G. Fritz (Mitteldeutscher Verlag, 2010) UND DIALOGO DUE VON FRANCO FERRARI DELFINO (LA TOLETTA EDIZIONI, 2019).
+As a photographer, exhibition participations in Cologne, Hamburg and Düsseldorf, photographs for the volumes La vita e bella – Miniaturen aus Venedig by Michael G. Fritz (Mitteldeutscher Verlag, 2010) AND DIALOGO DUE BY FRANCO FERRARI DELFINO (LA TOLETTA EDIZIONI, 2019); currently preparing the illustrated book Berlin vom Rand (with Michael G. Fritz)

 Prof. Dr. Angela Krewani